Cray-HPE/docs-csm/upgrade/1.2/scripts/sls/README.SLS_Upgrade.md

      handled during the upgrade.
 The flag to preserve CAN-to-CMN NCN IP addresses is mutually exclusive with other preservations and the flag is `--preserve-existing-subnet-for-cmn ncns`.
    * Should no preservation flag be set, the default behavior is to recalculate every IP address on the existing CAN while migrating to the CMN.
-The behavior in this case is to calculate the subnet sizesbased on number of devices (with a bit of spare room), while maximizing IP address pool sizes for (dynamic) services.
+The behavior in this case is to calculate the subnet sizes based on number of devices (with a bit of spare room), while maximizing IP address pool sizes for (dynamic) services.

 ## Procedure